I recently read a great post on Customers That Stick about how organizations react to crises.

 This isn’t surprising.
 Obviously we remember the worst stuff.
 Psychologists spend years helping people stop building their life around a previous trauma.
 Maybe we need psychologists for business?

-If you can manage to forget your trauma scars for a moment, it’s clear that restrictive rules don’t do much for your company.
-[Tweet this] In fact, we’ve shown how empowering agents results in happier customers and, ultimately, more value.
+If you can manage to forget your trauma scars for a moment, it’s clear that restrictive rules don’t do much for your company. this

 I used to feel guilty that we don’t have plans for individual crises situations here.
 All the “thought leaders” harped on how every company should have dozens of these.
 But no longer.
 Because when I look back at past crises we’ve had, I see that every time we look to our values and come to the right, though often hard, conclusion.